Syntaxxor/rhaps-storyteller/README.md

 ## Important notes:
 - This engine runs at a static 320x180, though it is designed to scale that as best as it can to the current window size.
+- There are some template assets in this repository.
+These should be public domain or created by myself.
+Should I accidentally use someone else's materials without permission or proper rights, please notify me by opening an issue.